Peterchen931/learngit/readme.txt

-git is a version system
+git is not only a file system
+I am study it